-- 6-6(N)(2)(a) All applications in an HPO zone or on properties or in districts listed on the State Register of Cultural Properties or the National Register of Historic Places shall first be reviewed by the Historic Preservation Planner pursuant to Subsection 14-16-6-5(B) (Historic Certificate of Appropriateness - Minor), and the Historic Preservation Planner shall send a recommendation to the ZEO. - 6-6(N)(2)(b) The City Planning Department staff shall review the application and forward a recommendation to the EPC. - 6-6(N)(2)(c) The EPC shall conduct a public hearing and make a decision on the application as part of the associated Site Plan EPC review and decision. - 6-6(N)(2)(d) A Variance EPC may not be granted until after any necessary Conditional Use Approvals are obtained pursuant to Subsection 14-16-6-6(A).
+6-6(O)(2)(a) All applications in an HPO zone or on properties or in districts listed on the State Register of Cultural Properties or the National Register of Historic Places shall first be reviewed by the Historic Preservation Planner pursuant to Subsection 14-16-6-5(B) (Historic Certificate of Appropriateness - Minor), and the Historic Preservation Planner shall send a recommendation to the ZEO.

+6-6(O)(2)(b) The City Planning Department staff shall review the application and forward a recommendation to the EPC.

+6-6(O)(2)(c) City Planning Department staff shall refer the application for comment and forward any comments received from commenting agencies pursuant to Subsection 14-16-6-4(J) to the EPC.273

+273 2021 IDO Annual Update - Citywide Text Amendments - COUNCIL REVIEW.
+Amendment B13 - Passed 6/6/2022.
+Added editorially for consistency.

-6-6(N)(2)(e) Any Variances granted associated with a Site Plan shall be noted on the approved Site Plan.
-6-6(N)(2)(f) Requests for a Variance to structure height in Subsection 14-16-3- 6(E) (Northwest Mesa Escarpment - VPO-2) shall at a minimum include all of the following: 1.
-Site plans, site elevations, and site sections showing the location of the major public views (i.e. views from the site perimeter or nearest public road to the east, west, south, and north property lines and views to the escarpment), 2.
-View analysis that illustrate the expected impact of structure height on major public views given the relationship of slopes, building heights, setbacks, escarpment height, and view corridors.
-3. Analysis and demonstration of at least 1 of the techniques required by Subsection 14-16-3-6(E)(3) (i.e. height/slope, view corridors, or height/slope/setback) to minimize the impact of additional structure height on views to and from the escarpment.
-4. A Grading and Drainage Plan that has been approved by the City Engineer.
-6-6(N)(3) Review and Decision Criteria 6-6(N)(3)(a) General An application for a Variance - EPC shall be approved if it meets all of the following criteria: of the following criteria: 1.
-There are special circumstances applicable to a single lot that are not self-imposed and that do not apply generally to other property in the same zone district and vicinity, including but not limited to size, shape, topography, location, surroundings, physical characteristics, natural forces, or by government actions for which no compensation was paid.
-Such special circumstances of the lot either create an extraordinary hardship in the form of a substantial and unjustified limitation on the reasonable use or economic return on the property, or practical difficulties result from strict compliance with the minimum standards.
-2. The Variance will not be materially contrary to the public of the following criteria: 1.
-There are special circumstances applicable to a single lot that are not self-imposed and that do not apply generally to other property in the same zone district and vicinity, including but not limited to size, shape, topography, location, surroundings, physical characteristics, natural forces, or by government actions for which no compensation was paid.
-Such special circumstances of the lot either create an extraordinary hardship in the form of a substantial and unjustified limitation on the reasonable use or economic return on the property, or practical difficulties result from strict compliance with the minimum standards. of the following criteria: 1.
-There are special circumstances applicable to a single lot that are not self-imposed and that do not apply generally to other property in the same zone district and vicinity, including but not limited to size, shape, topography, location, surroundings, physical characteristics, natural forces, or by government actions for which no compensation was paid.
-Such special circumstances of the lot either create an extraordinary hardship in the form of a substantial and unjustified limitation on the reasonable use or economic return on the property, or practical difficulties result from strict compliance with the minimum standards.
-2. The Variance will not be materially contrary to the public safety, health, or welfare.
-3. The Variance does not cause significant material adverse impacts on surrounding properties or infrastructure
+- 6-6(O)(2)(d) The EPC shall conduct a public hearing and make a decision on the application as part of the associated Site Plan EPC review and decision. - 6-6(O)(2)(e) A Variance EPC may not be granted until after any necessary Conditional Use Approvals are obtained pursuant to Subsection 14-16-6-6(A). - 6-6(O)(2)(f) Any Variances granted that are associated with a Site Plan shall be noted on the approved Site Plan. - 6-6(O)(2)(g) Requests for a Variance to structure height in Subsection 14-16-3-6(E) (Northwest Mesa Escarpment VPO-2) shall at a minimum include all of the following: - 1.
+Site plans, site elevations, and site sections showing the location of the major public views (i.e. views from the site perimeter or nearest public road to the east, west, south, and north property lines and views to the escarpment), - View analysis that illustrate the expected impact of structure height on major public views given the relationship of slopes, building heights, setbacks, escarpment height, and view corridors. - Analysis and demonstration of at least 1 of the techniques required by Subsection 14-16-3-6(E)(3) (i.e. height/slope, view corridors, or height/slope/setback) to minimize the impact of additional structure height on views to and from the escarpment. - 4.
+A Grading and Drainage Plan that has been approved by the City Engineer.

+6-6(O)(3) Review and Decision Criteria

+6-6(O)(3)(a) General

+An application for a Variance - EPC shall be approved if it meets all of the following criteria.

+- 1. There are special circumstances applicable to a single lot that are not self-imposed and that do not apply generally to other property in the same zone district and vicinity, including but not limited to size, shape, topography, location, surroundings, physical characteristics, natural forces, or by government actions for which no compensation was paid.
+Such special circumstances of the lot either create an extraordinary hardship in the form of a substantial and unjustified limitation on the reasonable use or economic return on the property, or practical difficulties result from strict compliance with the minimum standards. - 2.
+The Variance will not be materially contrary to the public safety, health, or welfare.

+- The Variance does not cause significant material adverse impacts on surrounding properties or infrastructure improvements in the vicinity. - 4.
+The Variance will not materially undermine the intent and purpose of this IDO2 or the applicable zone district, or any applicable Overlay Zone.
+274 - 5.
+The Variance approved is the minimum necessary to avoid extraordinary hardship or practical difficulties.

-6-6(N)(3)(b) Coors Boulevard - VPO-1
+6-6(O)(3)(b) Coors Boulevard - VPO-1